 With this business vehicle, the foreigners allowed to set up 100% fully foreign-owned business in Malaysia.

 The government of Malaysia encourages foreigners to invest in manufacturing, healthcare, ICT, tourism, hotel sectors.
 However, a restriction applies to some specific industries such as oil and gas-based companies.

-commercial undertaking in Malaysia rather almost all companies with foreign investors in the country are limited by shares.
+If the foreigner wishes to set up a company that is limited by share then the members of the company got limited liability to the amount paid on their shares.
+However, this may not the commercial undertaking in Malaysia rather almost all companies with foreign investors in the country are limited by shares.

 On another hand the public companies in Malaysia allowed to offer public shares and debenture.
 Usually, these types of companies allowed listing their names with Malaysian stock exchange.